 Here are the best places to live in Puerto Vallarta from north to south.

 For those seeking a more upscale and modern lifestyle, Marina Vallarta is an excellent choice.

 This upscale Puerto Vallarta neighborhood is centered around a beautiful marina, offering stunning views of yachts and boats.
 With its world-class golf courses, luxury hotels, shopping centers, and fine dining establishments, Marina Vallarta provides a refined and tranquil living environment.

 Its name comes from the nearby cruise ship port that welcomes thousands of visitors annually.

+It’s also just a 5-minute drive from the airport, which is convenient if you have to travel often.
 It’s also near shopping centers and Wal-Mart, making it easy to get everything you need.

 Of course, living in this exclusive area comes with a cost.
 But if you’re after a high-end apartment or luxury condo, there’s plenty to choose from here.